The wireless Receiver for the Xbox 360 from China has arrived.

-This is the section which deals with only Xbox 360 Controllers.
+This is the section that deals with only Xbox 360 Controllers.
 All of these drivers are digitally signed indicating that they come right from Microsoft which is good.
 Select “Xbox 360 Wireless Receiver for Windows Version: 22.214.171.1249” and click the Next button to continue.

 It will come up stating that the driver has been successful in installation.
-You may now Close this window.
+You may now close this window.

 Driver installation on Windows 10 is Complete

 Syncing the Xbox China receiver to the Xbox 360 controller.

 The steps here will seem simple for people who have owned an Xbox 360.
 When looking at a lot of forums this is also the most overlooked step.
 Resulting in people thinking that they got a bad receiver when in all reality it is perfectly fine!

 - Turn on your Xbox 360 Wireless Controller.
 It should have all four corners of the controller flashing indicating that it’s on but it cannot find a device to connect to.

 - Press the button on the wireless receiver and it will begin flashing.

 - While the wireless receiver is flashing, press the “Sync” button on the front of your Xbox 360 Controller as shown in the picture above.
 You know it will begin to Pair the device if you see the green LEDs on the start button of your controller move in a Clock-Wise Fashion

 - If you have a solid LED light in the upper left-hand corner indicating player 1.
 Congratulations!
 Your Xbox 360 controller is now paired up with your wireless receiver.
 If the LEDs spin in a clockwise circle but then return to all lights flashing that means that it cannot find your Wireless receiver to pair up to.